-ESSENTIAL SERVICE #7: LINK PEOPLE TO NEEDED PERSONAL HEALTH SERVICES AND ASSURE THE PROVISION OF HEALTHCARE.
-WHEN OTHERWISE UNAVAILABLE
+LINK PEOPLE TO NEEDED PERSONAL HEALTH SERVICES AND ASSURE THE PROVISION OF HEALTHCARE WHEN OTHERWISE UNAVAILABLE

-Partners of the SPH Laboratory System work to assure that people in the state have access to laboratory services, especially when services are otherwise unavailable.
-To accomplish this, System members establish processes to identify laboratory services that are needed, and collaborate within the system to fill any identified gaps.
+Partners of the LPH Laboratory System work to assure that people in the local jurisdiction have access to laboratory services, especially when services are otherwise unavailable.
+To accomplish this, local jurisdiction members establish processes to identify laboratory services that are needed, and collaborate within the system to fill any identified gaps.

+Clinical services

+Food safety

+Response to emergencies

+Water testing

-Clinical services Food safety Response to emergencies Water testing Transportation of laboratory specimens Policy making Resource development
+Transportation of laboratory specimens

+Policy making

+Resource development